Officer Women Leadership Symposium (OWLS)

 Once registered, access your preferred OWLS Small Group Discussion (4:00p – 4:30p EDT) using the link below:

-Officer Women Leadership Symposium ONLY (OWLS) Apr 14 $150 $190 $60
+2025 Officer Women Leadership Symposium (OWLS) Virtual Series Agenda

 The OWLS is an event with keynotes, panel discussions, and opportunities for discussion.
-The 2023 event is offered in person at George Mason University with the option to attend virtually.

 Transportation and Location